onier/RobWork/doc/ressources/installation_ubuntu.hpp.md

 [TOC]

 # Introduction # {#sec_rw_install_ubuntu_intro}
 At the moment, no precompiled Debian packages are available for download.
 Therefore, RobWork needs to be built by the user.
-This guide shows the steps for doing this in Ubuntu 16.04 and 14.04.
-The guide has been tested on a fresh install of Ubuntu 14.04.5, 16.04.3, 17.04 and 17.10 in October 2017.
+This guide shows the steps for doing this in Ubuntu 14.04, 16.04, 18.04 and 18.10.
+The compilation on these platforms are tested weekly.
 If you have any suggestions or additions to the guide, please post it on the issue tracker https://gitlab.com/caro-sdu/RobWork/issues .
+This guide was last revised in November 2018.

 RobWork is basically multiple projects:
 - RobWork : is the core part including math, kinematics, planning and so on.